I welcome the Minister of State at the Department of Defence, Deputy Paul Kehoe, to the House and invite him to make his opening statement.

 Irish soldiers walk around the place with Austrian rifles.
 We used to use French armoured cars.
 What is wrong with coming together with our colleagues in Europe to have the funds to buy the best equipment in the world?
 What is wrong with Institute of Technology, Carlow developing bullet-proof vests?
 I saw the project when I was down there some time ago.
 What is wrong with that?
 There is nothing wrong with it.

 I am glad to see that the Minister of State is looking favourably on a military school of excellence, especially when we are putting people overseas in peril.
-I welcome what the Minster of State has done today.
+I welcome what the Minister of State has done today.
 I am 100% supportive of what he is at and I wish him well with it.
 I look forward to him coming back and letting us know what specifics he has chosen.

 I welcome the Minister of State to the House.
 On Monday, the European Council agreed a pact called PESCO that will allow member states to co-operate in developing military capabilities, invest in shared projects and enhance their respective armed forces.
 I believe this is an important development, as defence is the ultimate guarantee of our freedom.
 I value that freedom and I believe it is worth defending.

-The threats to Europe and to Ireland are changing and we must be willing to put in place measures to meet challenges such as terrorism, cybercrime and the trafficking of drugs and people.
+The threats to Europe and Ireland are changing and we must be willing to put in place measures to meet challenges such as terrorism, cybercrime and the trafficking of drugs and people.
 There has been some negative and ill-informed commentary about the establishment of PESCO.
 Some of it has emanated from quarters where, I believe, people would be happier to see the breakup of the European Union.

 Involvement in PESCO does not take away our neutrality.
 Ireland remains a neutral country, as does Austria, Finland and Sweden, all of which are neutral and members of PESCO.
 We are not obliged to become involved in any of the projects being considered.
 However, activities such as a pan-European medical unit or reaching common standards across the Union for military radio communication seem to me to make sense.